BibliothecaDAO/master-scroll/docs/game/overview.md

 #### Difficult player choices

 Players must make difficulty choices in this game.
 Every action has a reaction.
 Build too many troops and buildings and your food supplies will be depleted.
 Leave your vault unprotected and you will not be able to harvest the 7 day bounty.
-Optimise your builds and keep your digital serfs happy in order to rule in Eternal Imperio.
+Optimize your builds and keep your digital serfs happy in order to rule in Eternal Imperio.

 #### Realms are the beginning